 Top Universities To Study in Finland

 In Finland education system at the higher stage, there are two types of universities, i.e. regular universities and Universities of Applied Sciences.
 Free education is availed for students coming from the European Union/European Economic Area countries and Switzerland.
-Those from Non-EU/EEA countries, the tuition fee is applied for enrollments in English-taught degrees.
+For those from Non-EU/EEA countries, the tuition fee is applied for enrollments in English-taught degrees.
 Given below is the list of leading universities in Finland that you must consider while exploring study programs here:

 - University of Helsinki